magrathealabs/playbook/docs/helpers/ubuntu-startup.md

 # Ubuntu setup
-For setup your ubuntu, in easy way:
+The fast way for setup your Ubuntu/Debian SO:

 ```bash